 Internal product photography

-All photographs below have a dated label affixed to the backs with the product name and code.
+Below are some examples from my collection.
+All photographs have a dated label affixed to the backs displaying the product name and code.